evansolomon/pickem/README.md

 # Pick 'em
-Predict the outcome of NFL games using historical data
+Try to predict the outcome of NFL games using historical data